jorgegalarza1/Portfolio_Projects/SQL/3_Joining_Data_in_SQL.md

 ORDER BY cities_num DESC, country
 LIMIT 9;

-## Subqueries inside a FRROM clause
+## Subqueries inside a FROM clause

 If we're interested in all the continents with monarchs as well as the most recent country to gain independence in that continent.